This post, originally published in January 2016, has been updated with President Trump's trip to Texas

 The storm: Hurricane Sandy, 2012

 The political aftermath: Sandy elevated Christie's national image and helped define him as a no-nonsense problem-solver.
 In one poll, Christie's approval rating jumped nearly 20 points after the storm to 77 percent, and presidential buzz surrounding Christie increased.
-Christie has, of course, jumped into the 2016 presidential race, though he's fallen quit a bit since his post-Sandy highs, both nationally and in New Jersey.
-While campaigning this week in New Hampshire, he announced that he'd come back to New Jersey for the storm.
+He eventually jumped into the 2016 presidential race, though he dropped out after a disappointing showing in the New Hampshire primary.

 The politicians: Former Massachusetts governors Michael Dukakis (D) and Deval Patrick (D)